-Rimadyl comes in three different forms for dogs: chewable, capsules and by injection.
-Drugs like Rimadyl are meant to fight issues such as inflammation and pain associated with osteoarthritis, without the potentially negative side effects that come with steroid-based medications.
-Depending on how severe your dog’s situation, your veterinarian will provide a recommended NSAID, dose amount, as well as form of administration.
+Rimadyl comes in three different forms for dogs: chewable, capsules, and injection.
+Drugs like Rimadyl are meant to fight inflammation and pain associated with osteoarthritis without steroid-based medications’ potentially negative side effects.
+Depending on how severe your dog’s situation is, your veterinarian will provide a recommended NSAID, dose amount, as well as a form of administration.

 Rimadyl Usage in Dogs

-Rimadyl will often be prescribed in situations where your dog is experiencing chronic, long-term pain.
-In other cases, medications like Rimadyl are prescribed post-operatively, to help with the short-term, acute pain and inflammation that can come with surgical recovery.
-Because of the anti-inflammatory properties found in these types of drugs (NSAID’s), veterinarians have found Rimadyl to be an effective remedy for osteoarthritis in dogs.
+Rimadyl will often be prescribed when your dog is experiencing chronic, long-term pain.
+In other cases, medications like Rimadyl are prescribed post-operatively to help with the short-term, acute pain and inflammation that can come with surgical recovery.
+Because of the anti-inflammatory properties found in these types of drugs (NSAIDs), veterinarians have found Rimadyl to be an effective remedy for osteoarthritis in dogs.
 Osteoarthritis and other forms of arthritis involve the inflammation of joint(s), leading to daily pain and suffering.

 Safety & Side Effects

-With powerful prescription medications comes potentially powerful side effects.
+With powerful prescription medications come potentially powerful side effects.
 Rimadyl is no exception.
-It is important to carefully discuss the risks with your veterinarian, before making your decision.
-Most veterinarians suggest regular blood-testing with dogs that are using medications like Rimadyl long-term.
+It is important to carefully discuss the risks with your veterinarian before deciding.
+Most veterinarians suggest regular blood-testing with dogs using medications like Rimadyl long-term.